davidixon/davidixon.github.io/books.md

 16) *Living Dead in Dallas* by Charlaine Harris ★★☆☆☆ 4/3

 17) *Jennifer Love Hewitt Times Infinity* by Kevin Fanning ★★☆☆☆ 4/4

+18) *Bring Up the Bodies* by Hilary Mantel ★★★★★ 4/11

+19) *Peak Performance: Elevate Your Game, Avoid Burnout, and Thrive with the New Science of Success* by Steve Magness and Brad Stulberg ★★★☆☆ 4/17

 Books read in previous years [can be seen on Goodreads](https://www.goodreads.com/review/list/2753148?shelf=read).
 I'll eventually add them to this page.